alogithub1/alo-spring-boot-youtube-kafka/README.md

 ---------------------------------
 1 - Clone this repo and go to folder "alo-spring-boot-youtube-kafka"

-2 - Open terminal

-3 - Run the below commmands:

-   To run kafka, ensure that docker desktop is running as its used for running kafka
+2 - To run kafka, ensure that docker desktop is running as its used for running kafka

+3 - Open terminal and run below commmand:

     docker-compose up

+   If you get any memory issues, you can clean up already running docker instances by running the below:

+    docker stop $(docker ps -a -q)

+    docker system prune -a --volumes

 ## Steps to run eureka-server: